 Email marketing is here to stay.

 Pretty much everyone has an email address they maintain with at least some consistency—even if just to manage login info for web and social applications.
-For marketers, this means that even in 2019 email is likely the most high-volume, personal, and distraction-free channel you can get with your audience.
+For marketers, this means that even in 2019 email is likely the most personal and distraction-free channel you can get with your audience.

-In today’s post, we’re going to explore the absolute basics of email marketing tactics: What you should be doing, what to know, and some quick ideas to get you up-and-running, if you don’t know quite where to begin.
+In today’s post, we’re going to explore the absolute basics of email marketing tactics: What to know, what to avoid, and some quick ideas to get you up-and-running, if you don’t know quite where to begin.

 What you should know: